Hanover-CS/HC23-Gage-Woodard-Senior-Project/Documents/annotated_entry.md

 2. I like how this app is more free to use and that you would be able to write notes about your lifts that you hit that day and how you might want to improve on or different things to do better the next day.
 The helpful tips that the app gives use is also something that is very unique.
 I have never seen an app that gives you these tips for form and other things.
+Adding tips into the app could be a great idea when thinking about coding my own app since I am trying to cater to all lifters in general.
+The tips and tricks could appeal to many newcomers and encourage them to stay with the app.

 [Tempo Move][4] This is a secondary source app review that talks about features that the app has and how the app would be the best for a user to use.